WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### CoinJoin

-CoinJoin is a trustless method for combining multiple Bitcoin payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient or recipients.
+CoinJoin is a trustless method for combining multiple Bitcoin payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient.
 Read more: [What is a CoinJoin?](/FAQ/FAQ-Introduction.md#what-is-a-coinjoin)
 :::